KhoaNguyenDucAnh/MM-Det/README.md

 ### Reconstruction Dataset

-For all videos in DVF, we provide a ready reconstruction dataset at [BaiduNetDisk](https://pan.baidu.com/s/1a0sWzGXfkBfblV1wZ70qsQ?pwd=l8h4) (Code: l8h4).
+For the full version of DVF, we provide a ready reconstruction dataset at [BaiduNetDisk](https://pan.baidu.com/s/1a0sWzGXfkBfblV1wZ70qsQ?pwd=l8h4) (Code: l8h4).

 ### Multi-Modal Forgery Representation

-For all videos in DVF, we provide a ready dataset for cached MMFR at [BaiduNetDisk](https://pan.baidu.com/s/1kuybGikCfxs8CnTnxWI-gQ?pwd=m6uy) (Code: m6uy).
+For the full version of DVF, we provide a ready dataset for cached MMFR at [BaiduNetDisk](https://pan.baidu.com/s/1kuybGikCfxs8CnTnxWI-gQ?pwd=m6uy) (Code: m6uy).
 Since the representation is fixed during training and inference, it is recommended to cache the representation before the overall training to reduce time cost.

 ## Evaluation